zhuolonghao/zhuolonghao.github.io/_posts/2024-08-01-leveraged_credit_return_risk.md

 <img src="/images/posts_2024_08_01/Merton.png" width="800" >
 </p>

-Empirically, the gross yield is eventually determined by market participants at origination and during trading.
-Some examples include
+**Empirically**, loans are announced with a target price, but the actual price will either flex up or flex down depending on demand and general market conditions.
+The *targeted* price is negotiated and agreed by arrangers (e.g., bank) and issuer/borrower, at the time the mandate to lead the loan was granted.
+This is in contrast to bonds, which are typically priced when the offering is completed, based on the pricing required to "clear the market" and sell the entire issue.
+Therefore, loans need the inclusion of pricing "flex" to resemble that of bonds.
+Below are a few examples
 - IB executed the reprice tight of talk, reducing the spread from S+300 bps to S+250 bps while removing the credit spread adjustment ("CSA"), achieving 75 bps of interest savings for the firm
 - IB's execution resulted in final pricing of S+300 bps | 99.75 OID; compared to price talk of S+350-375 bps | 99.50 OID.
-- Client announced $benchmark size trade spread across 2-40yr tenors, verbalizing size in $10MM with a skew of proceeds to the long end of the curve // The order books developed quickly, hitting $11bn within the first hour, eventually peaking at $40bn with demand skewed to maturities>10yrs // IB opted to push pricing 25 bps tighter on the 2yr and 20bps tighter on the remaining tranches.
-- Client's Tranche A due June 1, 2027 ($825MM), Coupon: 4.375% (price talk: 3.875%-4.375%), Conversion Premium: 20.0% (Price Talk: 20.0%-25.0%), Call protection: Life Non-Call.

-Still, the concept remains useful in estimating the real-time credit loss rate and thus obtaining a reasonable expected return of credit investment.
+Still, the theory remains useful in 1) guiding the target price and 2) estimating the real-time credit loss rate, two of which can shed light on a reasonable expected return on credit investment.

 **Reference**